JeffersonLab/clas12-mcgen/README.md

 # Requirements

-- C/C++ or Fortran with a working GNU make or cmake build system compliant with GCC no less than 9.0
+- C/C++/Fortran/python3, with a working GNU make or cmake build system compliant with GCC no less than 9.0
-- All python should be python3-compatible
+- The top level README file should contain:
-- An executable with the same name as the github repository name, installed at the top level directory
+  - The location of the built executables
-- Shared libraries produced and required at runtime should be documented in the repository's README.md.
+  - The location of shared libraries produced and required at runtime via LD_LIBRARY_PATH
-- Required environment variables should be described in the repository's README.md
+  - Required environment variables
-- Executable should be runnable from any current working directory
+- An executable with the same name as the github repository name, runnable from any current working directory
 - The default output LUND filename should be the same as the exectuable + `.dat`.
 For example, the output of clasdis must be clasdis.dat
 - The follow command-line arguments are always passed to all generators on OSG:
   - `--trig #` must be honored and used to specify the number of events to generate.